TITLE 68: PROFESSIONS AND OCCUPATIONS

 iv) 5 hours for each poster or platform presentation or review article.

-i) An applicant may obtain up to 20 hours of CE credit by taking correspondence or web-based courses from an approved CE sponsor.
+i) An applicant may obtain 75% of his or her total CE credit by taking correspondence or web-based courses, including pre-recorded professional presentations and pre-recorded webinars, from an approved CE sponsor.
 These courses shall include a test that must be passed in order to obtain credit.

-iii) An applicant can receive up to 5 hours of CE credit for completion of published tests/quizzes based on APTA publications.
+ii) An applicant can receive 50% of his or her total CE credit for completion of published tests/quizzes based on APTA publications.
 The applicant will be responsible for verifying successful completion.
 (These publication-based tests/quizzes, typically offered for less than 1 hour of CE credit, are the only exception to the requirement that all approved CE activities must be at least 1 hour.)

 G) Educational programs at Illinois Physical Therapy Association (IPTA) district meetings.
 Up to 5 hours of CE credit may be obtained for attendance at these programs.
 Credit will be earned based on actual hours of participation and must be verified with an attendance list and referenced presentation materials.